 At that time, you should also schedule a class date and time for the teach-in.

 Your teach-in must include the following:

 Research-based writing in one of these forms: slide shows, brochures, a video essay, hand-outs, etc. Written resource materials for the teach-in should be primarily in your own words, meaning that you will paraphrase sources, using direct quotations only when necessary.
-All sources should be cited both in-text ON EACH SLIDE, FOR EXAMPLE, and in a reference list, using MLA format.
+Look for opportunities to make your information more interesting and accessible to your audience by visualizing data.
+You must have at least three original data visualizations in your research-based writing, and you must cite the data source(s you used to create these charts, graphs, infographics, etc. All sources should be cited both in-text ON EACH SLIDE and in a reference list, using MLA format.

 Participatory activities for your classmates (they must do something): you might create a video game that explores the issue and have students play the game during the teach-in.
 You might create a zine and have students read a portion and contribute their stories or drawings to it.
 You might hold a kangaroo court.
 You might compose a short film and have a viewing and discussion.
 You might write a skit.
 You might have have students make dolls, build with Legos, or perform a play.
 The possibilities are endless here as long as the activity works to build understanding and engagement.
 However, you may not use Kahoot.

 You can find helpful teach-in resources on HIV/AIDS and the worker exploitation in the chocolate industry here.

 An opportunity to take action.
 Ask your peers to take a particular action (write a Rhode Island politician, sign a petition, take a pledge, share their stories, march on the Quad etc.) on the issue and provide ways for them to do so during the teach-in.